webreactor/rmq-dump/Readme.md

 `cat dump.json | rmq-dump load -H host -u user -p password -v /app/prod -a /app/test`

-`-a or --alter` - a middleware that replaces vhost or/and queue value in a message.
+`-a or --alter` - is a middleware that replaces vhost or/and queue value in a message.
 Can be used at dump or load process.

 Copy all messages from one queue1 to queue2 qithout storing them: